Admissions Requirements and Application

 - Applicants must submit results of the Graduate Record Examination General test.
 The institution number to use for the CSDCAS application is 6973.
 For information, contact the Educational Testing Service (ETS), PO Box 6000, Princeton, NJ 08541-6000; (609) 921-9000.

-- Three program specific recommendation forms are required; at least one must be from a faculty member from whom the applicant has taken at least one course.
-The forms are to be completed by the recommender, unless being submitted by a university committee or credentialing office.
+- Three program specific recommendations are required; at least one must be from a faculty member from whom the applicant has taken at least one course.
+The recommendations are to be completed by the recommender, unless being submitted by a university committee or credentialing office.

 - Applicants must submit a personal statement of approximately 750 words.
 In the personal statement, you must address the following questions:

 a) What events led to your decision to become a speech-language pathologist?